Thursday, August 25, 2022

 Taking over the space that used to be Bloomingfoods at the corner of East 2nd and South Fess Streets in the Elm Heights neighborhood, The Elm Restaurant is slated to open in February 2022.
 The restaurant will serve American classics with spice profiles from Mediterranean and North African cuisines.
 Initially opening for dinner and walk-up cafe service, The Elm's long-term goal is to serve breakfast, lunch, and additional grab-and-go offerings as well.

-While an opening date is yet to be announced, BuffaLouie's bagel spinoff, Gables Bagels, will be moving to its own location in Colstone Square, located at the intersection of East 3rd and Dunn Streets.
+BuffaLouie's bagel spinoff, Gables Bagels, will be moving to its own location in Colstone Square, located at the intersection of East 3rd and Dunn Streets, in June 2022.
 Bagels and cream cheese are guaranteed, with potential other menu items in the works.

 NOW OPEN: Hoosier Pie Hole